pcc-git/Practice_Final_Coding_Challenge/_index.md

 ## Challenge 4

 Your data has too many types of values for missing.
 All the values are counts of mice in a bucket.
-Fix the series to all be `np.nan` and calculate the standard deviation.
+Fix the series to all be `np.nan` and calculate the average.

 ```python
 mother = pd.Series(['N/A', 15, 22, 45, 31, -999, 21, 2, 0, 0, 0, 'broken'])